Anotherarod/Burger-app/README.md

 Functionality:

-Once a user reached the landing page, they are able to input(add a burger) of their preference that will be populated under the "Uneaten Burgers" column.
+Once a user reaches the landing page, they are able to input(add a burger) of their preference that will be populated under the "Uneaten Burgers" column.
 Next to their burger they will have a button click option to eat that burger.

 Once clicked, the burger that they just ate is moved over to the right as an eaten(devoured) burgers.